epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 # MIP Local deployment and documentation

 This document summarises the knowledge of DIAS-EPFL regarding the deployment and upgrade process of MIP Local.
-It is based on the version 2.5.3 released on Nov 13, 2017.
+It is based on the version 2.5.3 released on Dec 14, 2017.

 **Disclaimer:** The authors of this document are not in charge of the MIP development and its deployment scripts.
 They have limited knowledge of most of the elements that are deployed.
 No guaranties are offered as to the correctness of this document.